vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

 repeated in a single ECID option, increasing OPTION-LENGTH correspondingly.
 However, the same ECID-DOMAIN may not appear more than once.

+\[A domain name is used to identify the payload in order to provide protection against conflicts with other users of the option without the burden of Yet Another IANA Registry to manage Yet Another Two Byte Code.
+The downside is slightly longer message lengths. \]

 All fields are in network byte order ("big-endian", per {{!RFC1700}}, Data Notation).